Bruno Müller: Einsatzkommando 11b

 Müller briefly served as the RKF chief of staff in Silesia in late 1940, replaced by SS-Obersturmbannführer Fritz Arlt in preparation for the Action Saybusch in Żywiec.
 Soon later, following the German attack on the Soviet Union, Müller was selected as leader of the Einsatzkommando "11b" attached to the 11th Army of the Wehrmacht.
 He operated along with the entire Einsatzgruppe D (consisting of 600 men) in the territory of Crimea in southern Ukraine.
 From there, they went to Southern Bessarabia and the Caucasus.
 His Einsatzgruppe D mobile killing unit (term used by Holocaust historians), of which Einsatzkommando 11b was a part, became responsible for the murder of over 90,000 people, an average of 340 to 700 victims per day.
 Müller's activities in the region are not as well-documented as those of some other Nazi leaders.
-At the beginning of August 1941 he led the unit that massacred about 155 Jews, including women and children in the city of Bender in Moldova.
+At the beginning of August 1941, he led the unit that massacred about 155 Jews, including women and children in the city of Bender in Moldova.
 Müller, who was a heavy drinker, insisted that to be trusted, every one of his men first had to burn "the bridges to respectable society" by committing murder at least once.
-One account tells of how he modeled the killing process by shooting a two-year-old child and the child's mother, then told his officers to follow his example.

-In October 1941, four months after the commencement of Operation Barbarossa, Müller was replaced as leader of Einsatzkommando "11b" by SS-Obersturmbannführer Werner Braune, who was later named by Commander Otto Ohlendorf in his killing tally sent to Berlin.
-Müller served at Rouen, Prague and Kiel before the end of World War II.
+One account tells of how he modelled the killing process by shooting a two-year-old child and the child's mother, then told his officers to follow his example."First […] Müller approached a Jewish woman who had a three-year-old child on her arm and who had been brought forward by someone […] and said something like this: 'You must die so that we can live.'
+Then he drew his pistol and shot first the child and then the woman."In October 1941, four months after the commencement of Operation Barbarossa, Müller was replaced as leader of Einsatzkommando "11b" by SS-Obersturmbannführer Werner Braune, who was later named by Commander Otto Ohlendorf in his killing tally sent to Berlin.
+Müller served as the KdS of Rouen, Prague and Kiel before the end of the war.
+He was detained by the Allies in June 1945.